 Prior to TLIF, bone graft material was taken from the patient’s hip through a small incision.
 This material was then used to fuse the vertebrae.
 Now the TLIF procedure proceeds.

 - An incision is made on the back at the site of the damaged disc.
 To gain access to the disc laterally, Dr. Albert first removes the facet joints (part of the back side of the vertebra) on one side.

 - Next, the damaged disc is partially removed, leaving some of the disc wall to help contain the bone graft material.

 - Screws and rods (one on each side) are inserted to add additional support between the vertebrae being fused.
-Bone graft material is placed over these rods on the sides of the spine.
-This morselized bone will grow all around and through the rods to form a bone bridge on both sides of the two vertebrae.
+The bone graft material is placed over these rods on the sides of the spine.
+This morselized bone will then grow all around and through the rods to form a bone bridge on both sides of the two vertebrae.

 - The incision is closed and the procedure is finished.

-There are various techniques that can be used to fuse two vertebrae together, but Dr. Albert uses TLIF when possible.
-These are the advantages of TLIF:
+There are various techniques that can be used to fuse two vertebrae’s together, but Dr. Albert chooses the TLIF procedure when possible.
+Advantages include the following:

 - Bone fusion has three strong sites, on both gutters of the posterior of the spine, and inside the disc space.

 - The spacer inserted into the middle of the empty disc opens the space back up, alleviating the pressure on the nerve roots.

 - By being able to access the disc area from one side, the nerve roots don’t need to be retracted as much.
 This reduces the chances of injury and scarring, and it then makes for a somewhat easier recovery.